Sirs0ri/PersonalAssistant/README.md

 ## Idea

+This is the second iteration of my Personal Assistant, Samantha.
+The program is supposed to run on a Raspberry Pi and manages both home automation, and "assisting duty" such as automatically creating a wallpaper every day, keeping track of the variant devices in my home network and notifying me about changes, etc.

 Compared to it's first iteration, SAM2 will feature a more complex design.

 The first version was split into the **core** and an interface for plugins.
 In addition to that, SAM2 will include a simple interface for **devices** and **services**.
 It'll also provide an easy exchangeable **user interface**.
 A completely new part will be the **context-module**.
 In combination with a set of rules, it should allow the program to learn and automate processes by itself.
 More information on that below.